Research Projects

 Research Intern

-Multi-Agent Systems group, LIP6 laboratory – Sorbonne University, Paris, France
+Multi-Agent Systems group, LIP6 – Sorbonne University, Paris, France

 Supervisors: Nicolas Maudet, Aurélie Beynier